twocanoes/psso-server-go/Readme.md

 ## Running
 psso-server-go should be able to be deployed on macOS, Windows, and Linux.
 PSSO requires that the service use TLS with a public SSL certificate (Let's Encrypt works fine).
 The basic steps are:

-1. Install Go and Git on your target platform
+1. Install Go (https://golang.com) and Git (xcode-select --install on macOS) on your target platform

 2. Register a DNS name and get a certificate from a well known authority.
 Make sure the private key and certificate are in PEM format and are not password protected.
 Copy the private key to /etc/psso/privkey.pem and the certificate chain to /etc/psso/fullchain.pem.
 The server certificate should listed first and the root certificate in the chain listed last in the fullchain.pem.
 3. Clone the repo to the target machine: